armankiran/weatherd/README.md

 # weathered
 Get weather and area data based in your postcode in UK!

 This my final project for [Harvard CS50x](https://cs50.harvard.edu/x/2022/project/) - a Flask weather application with some tweaks works solely on UK postcodes.
-Now you can check if it always rain in UK!
+Now you can check if it always rains in UK!
 ## Files
 * main
 	* app.py